Processing of personal data by the .pl domain Registry

 Legal basis: The data related to such correspondence are processed under Article 6(1)(f) RODO/GDPR, because this is necessary for the purposes of the legitimate interests pursued by us or by the parties, who turned to us.
 Our interest consists in determining or improving the quality of our services (your complaints), notifying you about important matters related to the agreement (e.g. when the Regulations change, an infringement was reported), or to amicably clarify various issues so that the correspondence does not result in dissatisfaction, lack of sufficient information, or in a claim arising or being pursued (complaints, demands, notifications).

 As regards the examination of Clients' complaints related to the provision of Registry services, the basis for the processing consist in Article 6(1)(b) RODO/GDPR, because they concern the agreement to which you are a party.
+On the same ground, we process your personal data if the Registrant or the initiator of the correspondence designates you as their representative, proxy, contact person, etc., pursuing their legal interest in this regard.

 If the correspondence pertains to domain dispute, the Registry considers also the interest of the person who uses available legal measures to end the existing dispute.